citadel

 Corte lies deep in the mountainous interior of the island.
 The air smells of pine, the humidity is low, and rivers and waterfalls rumble gently in the distance.

 Although crowded, the town of Corte feels untouched by mainstream tourism.
 The piazza overflows with locals.
 A musician croons.
 I notice people sitting on windowsills above—catching notes as they rise into the sky.
-A snapshot of Corsican life I capture in my mind, rather than with my camera.
+I capture a snapshot of Corsican life in my mind rather than with my camera.

 Corte steals my heart in the subtlest ways, with its hidden pottery studios, produce markets, and a spectacular citadel piercing the sky.
 When I return home, I’ll remember these moments—the simplicity and authenticity—and I’ll miss them.